CrismPack/Insomnia-Hardcore/CurseForge-Release.md

 - Fixed issue with mobs becoming invincible when hit with certain spells. [[Issue]](https://github.com/Sweenus/SimplySkills/issues/105)
 - Fixed shader pack unable to be activated with keybind from fresh install.
 - Fixed mobs glowing when holding a light source with shaders on.
+- Fixed movement & abilities activating when searching for recipes.

 #### **[[Full Changelog]](https://wiki.crismpack.net/modpacks/insomniahardcore/changelog/1.20.1#v2.2.0)**